Usheninte/express.js-server-starter/README.md

 and Nodemon which according to the official site, is a utility that will monitor for any changes in your source and automatically restart your server.

-This is a perfect tool-set to start off development!

 > Visit <a href="https://nodemon.io/" target="_blank" alt="nodemon.io">nodemon.io</a> for more information

 - - -